 What is a Tumble Track?

-Because they are based off trampoline technology, technique and skills learned on the tumble track are markedly different than those used on the spring floor or dead floor.
-Skills tend to be elongated and slowed down with timing matched to the slow stretched bounce of the trampoline.
-Next, tumble track mats vary in both length and width.
-Some are quite small and may be used to practice a single skill, while others may be sized to accommodate a specific portion of a pass.
+Because they are based on trampoline technology, technique and skills learned on the tumble track are markedly different than those used on the spring floor or dead floor.
+Skills tend to be elongated and slowed down with timing matched to the slow stretched bounce of the trampoline fabric.
+Tumble Tracks are raised 2′ or higher off the ground to allow an athlete to bounce without hitting the floor.
+This is great for rebounding height but also serves as a safety hazard in tumbling crooked off the track.
+Next, tumble track trampolines vary in length and have padding over their steel frames.
 Finally, tumble track mats aren’t reserved for gymnasts alone.
 They are also used by parkour enthusiasts, martial artists, cheerleaders, and other acrobatic athletes to practice similar skill sets.

-Inflatable tumble tracks have become increasingly popular over the years.
-The ease of cleaning, storing, and durability makes it a perfect gymnastic tumble track.
+Inflatable tumbling mats, AirTracks have become increasingly popular over the years.
+The ease of cleaning, storing, and durability makes it a perfect gymnastic tumbling mat.

 Traditional Tumble Track Mats

 With a bit of background on tumble track mats and what they’re used for, it’s time to dive into the essential differences between air track vs tumbling track products.
-First up are traditional tumble track mats.
+First up is traditional foam tumbling mats.
 These mats have been around the longest, and their design is simple and straightforward.
-Unlike tumble tracks used for competition (which contain springs for rebound), tumble track mats contain synthetic padding for cushioning and safety.
-These mats are often segmented for easy assembly or rolling up.
+They are made of foam and wrapped in pvc vinyl and are quite bulky to store.
+Unlike spring floors used for competition (which contain springs for rebound), tumble mats contain synthetic padding for cushioning and safety.
+These mats are often segmented for easy assembly but are quite bulky to store.
+Great for stretching or strength training but not optimal for tumbling because of the limited rebound.

 Inflatable Tumble Track Alternatives (AirTrack Pro)

-Newer to the tumbling scene are inflatable tumbling mat products.
-Unlike their traditional counterparts, these mats are filled with air rather than physical padding.
-This gives them rebound characteristics that more closely mimic spring tracks used for competition.
-When fully inflated, air tumble tracks allow athletes to bounce several inches to feet in the air.
-That said, these mats must be inflated in order to benefit athletes.
-They can be deflated at any time for compact storage and lightweight carry.
+Newer to the tumbling scene are inflatable tumbling mat products, AirTracks.
+Unlike their traditional counterparts, these mats are filled with air rather than utilize steel springs or foam.
+This gives them rebound characteristics that more closely mimic spring tracks used for competition and are easier on your athlete’s body.
+When fully inflated, AirTracks allow athletes to bounce several inches to feet in the air increasing the progression and learning curve of your athlete.
+Customizing the pressure of an AirTrack is as easy as a press of a button.
+Lowering the pressure of the AirTrack will allow your athlete to learn new skills faster by taking more turns, more tumbling passes, without the added pounding on their joints and knees.
+When the training session is done, an AirTrack can be deflated for compact storage and lightweight carry.

 Air Tracks vs Traditional Tumbling Tracks: Advantages and Drawbacks

-Finding the right fit for your gym or backyard starts with comparing your needs with the benefits listed below.
+Finding the right fit for your gym or backyard starts with comparing your needs with the benefits and drawbacks listed below.

 The benefits of these newer inflatable tumbling alternatives are numerous.
-First and foremost, air tracks provide much more rebound than traditional tumbling mats.
-This makes them a great choice for an athlete looking to simulate the responsiveness of a competition-grade, spring-loaded tumbling track.
+First and foremost, air tracks provide much more customization in rebound for learning new skills and transitioning them to the competition floor.
+This makes them a great choice for an athlete looking to simulate the responsiveness of a competition-grade, or spring floor.
 Of course, air tracks are much lighter than spring tracks, and considerably lighter than padded tumble tracks, too—even when fully inflated.
 This makes them an attractive option for those who like to rearrange their spaces and those who may be traveling with their mats.

 Factors to Consider When Looking for a Gymnastics Mat

-As you continue to weigh the differences between inflatable mats and traditional tumble track mats, here are a few more factors you should consider before buying.
+As you continue to weigh the differences between inflatable mats and traditional tumble track, here are a few more factors you should consider before buying.

-Your tumble track needs to fit your space.
+Your AirTrack needs to fit your space.
 It also needs to safely accommodate the exercises you’re performing.
 Never buy a product without knowing its dimensions, and always measure your space to make sure it’s a good fit.

 Weight & Convenience